KallynGowdy/LINDI/docs/features/core-api.md

 ## Goals
 - A well-performing and reliable [Inversion of Control][ioc] library.
 - A easy-to-use and easy-to-understand [API][api] that leverages the fluent syntax of [LINQ][linq]
 - A simplified API that realizes the difficulties of building a usable, production ready library and that compensates by cutting extensive and complicated features.
+- Strong-typing of bindings so that entire dependency graphs are verifiable at compile time.

 # Mandatory Features
 - The ability to declare bindings between a base type and an implementer. ([Spec][declare-bindings])